Solve/Next

 02

-Distinguish what your organisation knows from what it believes.
+Distinguish what your organization knows from what it believes.

 Every significant growth initiative contains beliefs masquerading as facts.
 The Certainty Map and PAK classification—Presumptions, Assumptions, Knowledge—give you a rigorous instrument for mapping every significant belief underlying a decision as either untested assumption, testable hypothesis, or validated knowledge.
 No AI deployment, market entry, or transformation initiative should advance based on Presumptions alone.
 Participants leave able to run this classification for any challenge, with any team, in any governance context.